 If someone drives your car without consent, in most cases, you will not have to pay for any damages from your own insurance coverage.
 This is called “non-permissive use”.
 Whether it be a friend who takes your car without asking or a thief who steals it — in those cases, their insurance policy will cover the their liability first, not yours.
 However, you may not be off the hook for all of the costs.
-According to Ontario car accident attorney, Mike Montgomery, most insurance policies will take the stance of that, because you generally know this person (a friend, in this case), you did give them permission — unless you specifically named them in your policy as someone not allowed to drive your car.
+According to Houston car accident attorney, John Ramsey, most insurance policies will take the stance of that, because you generally know this person (a friend, in this case), you did give them permission — unless you specifically named them in your policy as someone not allowed to drive your car.

 Things to Consider Before Letting Someone Borrow Your Car

 After checking your own general auto insurance policy to see what it says about someone else driving your car, you may want to consider some additional criteria when making a decision.
 Check to see if the other person: